VatsalJagani/github-action-toolkit-python/docs/source/usage/input_output.md

 ### **`export_variable(name, value)`**

 Sets an environment variable for your workflows (alias for `set_env`).
-This matches the naming convention from the Node.js `@actions/toolkit`.
+This matches the naming convention from the Javascript `@actions/toolkit`.

 **example:**